hai-vr/combo-gesture-expressions-av3/writedefaults.md

 There are additional precautions that need to be taken for Write Defaults OFF to function properly, but it is outside of the scope of *ComboGestureExpressions*.
 This list may not be totally accurate:

+- Even if a State is not connected to anything in the graph, that state can have an impact on Write Defaults ON/OFF.
+Consider unconnected states as if they were connected.
 - All transitions must have an Interruption Source set to None: This is because if a transition from A to B interrupts into a transition from A to C, which then interrupts back to a transition from A to B, it will exhibit a behavior similar to Write Defaults ON.
 - Blend trees should not have 0 Motions.
 - Animation clips should not have 0 animated curves.